dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (dcmWadoZIPEntryNameFormat)"
     "
+    .. _dcmWadoIgnorePresentationLUTShape:

+    :ref:`Wado Ignore Presentation LUT Shape <dcmWadoIgnorePresentationLUTShape>`",boolean,"Indicates to ignore (2050,0020) Presentation LUT Shape, but prioritize value of (0028,0004) Photometric Interpretation to determine if minimum sample value is intended to be displayed as white (=MONCHROME1) or as black (=MONCHROME2) on retrieve of rendered DICOM images by WADO-RS or WADO-URI services.
+Overwrites value specified on Device level.

+    (dcmWadoIgnorePresentationLUTShape)"
+    "
     .. _dcmQueryMaxNumberOfResults:

     :ref:`Query Max Number Of Results <dcmQueryMaxNumberOfResults>`",integer,"Maximal number of return results by C-FIND SCP.
 If the number of matches extends the limit, the C-FIND request will be refused.
 0 = no limitation.
 Overwrites value specified on Device level.